Reddit Scraper — Posts, Comments & Subreddit Data avatar

 Limitations

-• Very large comment threads may be truncated by Reddit's API
+• Very deeply nested comment threads (depth > 10) are truncated — Reddit's API limits comment depth